 Help your rabbits stay healthy during a moult…

 You need to try and stop your rabbits digesting as much fur as possible during their moult and brushing will help.
 If a rabbit digests too much fur it can contribute towards hairballs and Gi stasis.
 If you have bonded rabbits, keep a close eye on the rabbit that is cleaning their partner who is moulting.

 Rabbits need to eat lots of hay during their moult to help keep their digestive system healthy.
-Increase their fresh hay amount and provide fun ways of providing their hay to help encourage them to eat as much as possible.
+Increase their fresh hay amount and provide fun ways of providing their hay, to help encourage them to eat as much as possible.